msuperdock/agda-unused/README.md

   -l,--local FILE          Path of file to check locally
 ```

+The project root directory is determined as follows:

+- If the `--root` option is given, its value is the project root.
-If the `--root` option is not given, `agda-unused` searches for an `.agda-roots`
+- If the `--local` option is given, the nearest containing directory with an
+  `.agda-roots` file is the project root, if any.
-file in the current directory and its parents.
-If an `.agda-roots` file is
+- Otherwise, the nearest containing directory of the current directory with an
-found, its location is considered the project root directory; otherwise, the
+  `.agda-roots` file is the project root, if any.
-current directory is considered the project root directory.
+- Otherwise, we take the current directory as the project root.

 ## Approach